January 30th, 2019

 Nantes, October 10, 2016

 I´ve started working in the French Diplomatic Archives for ten days.
 I hope new sources on a number of African maritime regions will appear...Then, I will move to the University of Sussex in order to participate in the African Economic History Network Workshop, where I will present a paper on the consequences of the first Suez Crisis in West Africa.
 After the nice results presented in the last-week Congress at Lorient, I expect comments and suggestions from the African Economic History specialists.

 The first port reform reached the Gold Coast in the late 1900 decade.
 Ports of Accra and Sekondi introduced a number of technical improvements which promoted the commercial expansion (mining sector and cash-crop productions) and the increase of public revenues by taxes on trade and railways.
 By 1910, the port of Accra was far to be a first-rate port such as Dakar but it permitted the consolidation of the colonial extroverted economic structure that expanded during the WWI postwar.

 Telde, 19th September, 2016

 The first crisis of Suez (1956-57) deeply impacted on the West African port system, mainly on the stopover ports of Las Palmas and Dakar.
 Both ports must adapt their infrastructures and port communities to the demand of vessels calling port from the Cape Route.
-Now, we are exploring this issue.
-We are interested on the way how the port of Dakar reacted to these challenges in a number of topics: bunkering services, space at berths, sanitary measures, etc. We will expose some preliminary outputs in the next Conferences of Lorient and Sussex (October 2016).
+Now, I am exploring this issue.
+I am interested on the way how the port of Dakar reacted to these challenges in a number of topics: bunkering services, space at berths, sanitary measures, etc. I will expose some preliminary outputs in the next Conferences of Lorient and Sussex (October 2016).